As-star-at/JPEG-encoder/README.md

 ## HOW TO USE THIS PROJECT IN GOOGLE COLAB

+### PROJECT STRUCTURE
+- `/src` : Contains the original CUDA/C++ source code.
+- `/Notebook` : Contains the executable Google Colab notebook that serves as the project's main demonstration.

 ### INITIAL STEPS
 - In a new notebook in Google Colab, paste the code in /src/main_code.cu
 - At the top, wirte the following magic command: %%writefile jpeg.cu